Flota Świnoujście

 Flota Świnoujście (/pl/) is a Polish professional football club based in Świnoujście, West Pomeranian Voivodeship, that competes in group II of the III liga.

+Historically, several athletic clubs bore this name, but they were disestablished and replaced several times between 1957 and the present.

 Flota, as a club, runs three sports sections: soccer, bridge and table tennis.
 The club also ran a reserve side, which competed in the lower divisions of Polish football, and three junior sides.

 History

 Flota's football section was founded on 17 April 1957 in Świnoujście as Wojskowy Klub Sportowy Flota (Military Sport Club Flota).
 In 1968, the club was reorganized and renamed to Międzyzakładowy Klub Sportowy Flota (Inter-works Sport Club Flota).
 It was then transformed into Miejski Klub Sportowy Flota (Municipal Sport Club Flota).

 Due to mounting financial problems, the club was officially dissolved on 13 May 2015.

 Following the club's dissolution, team officials promised the creation of a new team which would begin playing in the lowest level of Polish football, indicating that the earliest return to the first division would be possible in 2023.
 A new association called Morski Klub Sportowy Flota (Maritime Sport Club Flota) was founded on 20 June 2015.